 After six months, you will be expected to apply for an apprenticeship or trainee-ship, gain work-based skills or go on mandatory work placement.

-From April 2017, if you are aged between 18 and 21 and are out of work you’ll not be automatically entitled to housing support if you make a claim for Universal Credit.
+If you are aged between 18 and 21 and are out of work you’ll not be automatically entitled to housing support if you make a claim for Universal Credit.